marklogic-community/marklogicworkflow/documentation/DEV-MODELER.md

 ```

 1. Checkout or download the zip of the latest (develop or feature branch) of MarkLogic Workflow at http://github.com/marklogic-community/marklogicworkflow
-2. Open Eclipse Luna (4.4) or above
+2. Open Eclipse Oxygen (4.7) or above
 3. Install the BPMN plugin version according to your eclipse version.
 Refer to [BPMN's download page](http://www.eclipse.org/bpmn2-modeler/downloads.php "BPMN download page") for more info.
   * Only needed if you haven't installed BPMN yet.
   * Users that are using BPMN plugin v 1.2.2 or earlier (typically Eclipse-Luna) of would need to recompile the project to refer to the old class that contain ```RootElementParser```, i.e. search ```AbstractBpmn2RuntimeExtension.RootElementParser``` and replace with ```DefaultBpmn2RuntimeExtension.RootElementParser```